dbmi-bgm/granite/README.md

     ##INFO=<ID=novoPP,Number=1,Type=Float,Description="Posterior probability from novoCaller">

-*note*: novoCaller model assumptions do not apply to unbalanced chromosomes (e.g. sex and mithocondrial chromosomes), therefore the model assigns `NA` as a placeholder for posterior probabilty.
-When filtering by posterior probabilty (`--ppthr`), `NA` is treated as 0.
+*note*: novoCaller model assumptions do not apply to unbalanced chromosomes (e.g. sex and mithocondrial chromosomes), therefore the model does not assign a posterior probabilty.
+When filtering by posterior probabilty (`--ppthr`), these variants are treated as if their posterior probabilty was 0.

 #### Examples
 Calls *de novo* variants.
 This will return the calls ranked and sorted by calculated posterior probabilty.